spacer spacer spacer

 Here are some of the types of training to ask for:

 1. Self-awareness coaching.
 Few people can accurately judge the impression they make on others.
-This is so widely accepted that companies are willing to pay big bucks for the 360-degree performance review, which includes in-depth interviews between a third-party and a wide range of people you work with.
+This is so widely accepted that companies are willing to pay big bucks for the a performance review that gives 360 feedback and includes in-depth interviews between a third-party and a wide range of people you work with.
 Once you determine your weaknesses, hiring a coach is a great way to understand the results of the review and figure out how to either get rid of your weaknesses or at least get around them.

 2. Communications coaching.
 One of the most difficult pieces of managing yourself is projecting what you really feel to other people.
 So many things get in the way of authenticity in the office – most notably, your ego but also your nerves.